Falepili Mobility Pathway

 SUPPORT SERVICES

-Can visa holders access support services in Australia?
+Can Falepili visa holders access support services in Australia?

 Yes.
 This is a permanent resident visa.
-This means that on arrival in Australia, visa holders, including any dependents, have access to:
+This means that on arrival in Australia, visa holders, including any dependents, can immediately apply for:

 - Australia’s public health system (Medicare)